mattbierner/code2020/_posts/2020-04-01-compare-files-using-the-compare-selected-command.md

   maxres: https://i.ytimg.com/vi/FvWQzNbWGQk/maxresdefault.jpg
 ---

-Use the "Compare selected" command in the explorer to compare files using VS Code's diff view
+Use the "Compare selected" command in the explorer to compare files using VS Code's diff view.